 We face an inherent risk of product liability claims as a result of the clinical testing of our product candidates despite obtaining appropriate informed consents from our clinical trial participants.
 We will face an even greater risk if we commercially sell any product that we may develop.
 For example, we may be sued if any product we develop allegedly causes injury or is found to be otherwise unsuitable during clinical testing, manufacturing, marketing or sale.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
+For example:

-For example, improper use or failure of INOpulse may result in rebound pulmonary hypertension, which can be fatal in some patients.
-Rebound pulmonary hypertension may also occur if both the primary and back-up devices fail before we can replace them, if the built-in back-up with a device does not work properly or if the patient does not carry or have access to his or her back-up device.
+- improper use or failure of INOpulse may result in rebound pulmonary hypertension, which can be fatal in some patients; - rebound pulmonary hypertension may also occur if both the primary and back-up devices fail before we can replace them, if the built-in back-up with a device does not work properly or if the patient does not carry or have access to his or her back-up device; and - rebound pulmonary hypertension can also occur in patients who were not previously considered at risk for this reaction and who may not have been provided an adequate back-up device.

 Claims could also be asserted under state consumer protection acts.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend resulting litigation; - substantial monetary awards to trial participants or patients; - loss of revenue: - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.
+- decreased demand for products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend resulting litigation; - substantial monetary awards to trial participants or patients; - loss of revenue; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.